intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 (2) The _\<MODEL_ID\>_ (e.g., "meta-llama/Llama-2-13b-hf") specifies the model you will run. we provide some _Verified \<MODEL ID\>_ in the [Optimized Model List](#2-ipexllm-optimized-model-list).
 You can also try other models from [HuggingFace Models](https://huggingface.co/models).

 (3) <a name="generation_sq">for all quantization benchmarks</a>, both quantization and inference stages will be triggered by default.
 For quantization stage, it will auto-generate the quantized model named "best_model.pt" in the "--output-dir" path, and for inference stage, it will launch the inference with the quantized model "best_model.pt".
 For inference-only benchmarks (avoid the repeating quantization stage), you can also reuse these quantized models for by adding "--quantized-model-path <output_dir + "best_model.pt">" .
-Besides, specific for static quantization, if not using "--qconfig-summary-file", a qconfig recipe will also be generated in the "--output-dir" path, which could be reused as well (to generate the quantized model "best_model.pt").

 ### 4.2.2 Run generation in distributed way

 #### 4.2.2.1 Prepare: